Here’s what you need to know

 If you’re scheduled for an overnight sleep study, the information below will help improve your comfort and ensure high quality sleep study performance.

-- Drink your “normal” amount of alcohol (if any) at the same time you normally drink it.
-If you drink alcohol prior to your study, you should make arrangements for someone to drive you to the Sleep Center.
+- EAT YOUR REGULAR MEALS Avoid caffeine for 3 hours prior to your sleep study.
+Drink your usual amount of alcohol (if any) at the same time you normally drink it.
+If you consume alcohol prior to your study, please make arrangements for someone else to drive you to the Sleep Center.

 Info for Murfreesboro Sleep Center Location Only: